 In periods where our production levels are substantially below our normal operating capacity, such as in the first half of fiscal 2010, the reduced production levels of our manufacturing facilities are charged directly to cost of sales.
-Approximately \$12.1 million was charged to cost of sales in the first quarter of fiscal 2010 as a result of decreased production in our wafer fabs.
-There were no such charges in the first quarter of fiscal 2011.
+Approximately \$20.6 million was charged to cost of sales through the second quarter of fiscal 2010 as a result of decreased production in our wafer fabs.
+There were no such charges in the first or second quarter of fiscal 2011.